szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Voice control actions blacklist``: Disable actions in voice control; add actions to the blacklist to prevent execution through voice commands.

+**Personalize**

+* ``About You``: Provide information about yourself, e.g., "My name is...
+I'm 30 years old, I'm interested in..."
+This will be included in the model's system prompt. **WARNING:** Please do not use AI as a "friend".
+Real-life friendship is better than using an AI as a friendship replacement.
+DO NOT become emotionally involved in interactions with an AI.

+* ``Enable in Modes``: Select the modes where the personalized "about" prompt will be used.

 **Updates**

 * ``Check for updates on start``: Enables checking for updates on start.
 Default: True.